 The sequencing of courses listed below is strongly recommended by the Clinical Program.
 Failure to complete courses according to this schedule may result in delays in time to graduate or other impediments to completion of requirements.
-Please refer to the Clinical Program Brightspace for an updated schedule of when courses are offered.

 Entry in Even Years: